Model selection in the space of Gaussian models invariant by symmetry: Preliminaries and structure constants

 \subsection{$\Zsp_{\Gamma}$ as a Jordan algebra}

-To prove \eqref{genform}, that is, Theorem \ref{thm:decoJordan} below, we need to view $\Pcone_{\Gamma}$ as the cone of squares of a Jordan algebra.
+To derive analytic expression for Gamma-like functions on $\mathcal{P}_\Gamma$ it is convenient to see $\Zsp_\Gamma$ as a Euclidean Jordan algebra and $\mathcal{P}_\Gamma$ as the corresponding symmetric cone.
+This fact was already observed in \cite{Je88}.
 We recall here the fundamentals of Jordan algebras, cf. \cite{FaKo94}.
 A Euclidean Jordan algebra is a Euclidean space $\A$ (endowed with the scalar product denoted by $\cpling{\cdot}{\cdot}$) equipped with a bilinear mapping (product)

 such that for all $x$, $y$, $z$ in $\A$: \begin{itemize} \item[{\rm (i)}] $x\bullet y=y\bullet x$, \item[{\rm (ii)}] $x\bullet((x\bullet x)\bullet y)=(x\bullet x)\bullet(x\bullet y)$, \item[{\rm (iii)}] $\cpling{x}{y\bullet z}=\cpling{x\bullet y}{z}$. \end{itemize} A Euclidean Jordan algebra is said to be simple if it is not a Cartesian product of two Euclidean Jordan algebras of positive dimensions.
 We have the following result. \begin{pro} The Euclidean space $\Zsp_{\Gamma}$ with inner product $\cpling{x}{y}=\Tr{x\cdot y}$ and the Jordan product